TecladistaProd/rn-antmedia/README.md

 6. [Help this project](#6-help-this-project)

-## 1. What is React Native AntMedia?
+## 1. What is RN AntMedia?

-React Native AntMedia is an port of web sdk of antmedia webrtc_adaptor to react-native using react-native-webrtc.
+RN AntMedia is an port of web sdk of antmedia webrtc_adaptor to react-native using react-native-webrtc.
 Some functionalities is equal but others is an approach but have some differences.
 > Some functionalities is under development.